nicolas-gautron/nicolas-gautron.github.io/README.md

 ##### Current phase: dreamer / imaginer at 85%

-If someone asked me the part of my job I prefer, I would definitely answer: the architectural conception of a subject.
+If someone asked me the part of my job I prefer, my answer would definitely be: the architectural conception of a subject.
 I love Identifying and understanding both the business and technical concepts and their responsibilities.
 In my job, I value the continuous apprenticeship of the business as much as the technical aspects.
 Creating an ubiquitous language and understanding the separation and the links between the concerns is for me a key success factor for the long term maintainability and testability of a platform.
 I often need some quiet time to think and to conceptualize this kind of things on my own before bringing the subject to the team.

 Feel free to contact me for more information.